Jthew001/simpleWeatherApp/README.md

 The weather feed from Yahoo is updated every 4 hours, which makes since concidering the info is free

+It seems as though the wind speed that is pulled from the API is quite wrong, so please note that

+And if you find an issue where you set your browser to allow location services (say for a day like in safari) and you load the app and the geolocation takes too long, so you enter the desired location, and after a min the text "Enter your location in the serach bar " replace your location, that is because the geolocation has timed out and is going to it's fallback of showing that text

 not yet implemented on the unix server yet